MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-messaging-extension.md

 ## 3. Set up a secure tunnel to your app

 For testing purposes, let's host your messaging extension on a local web server (port 3978).
+You are going to use [ngrok](https://ngrok.com/download) to set up a secure localhost tunneling.
+Read [Build a bot for Microsoft Teams](../build-your-first-app/build-bot.md#3-set-up-a-secure-tunnel to-your-app) for details.

 1. If you haven't already, install [ngrok](https://ngrok.com/download).
 1. In a terminal, run `ngrok http -host-header=rewrite 3978`.